Journaling platform to amplify “student voice” and boost inclusion, mental health, safeguarding and independence.

 The problem

-1-in-5 children and young people have a probable mental health disorder, up from 1-in-9 in 2017.
-Increasing need for support from children with SEND has seen costs for councils soar and budgets stretch.
+1-in-4 young adults and 1-in-5 children and young people have a probable mental health disorder, up from 1-in-9 in 2017.
+Increasing need for support from children with SEND has seen costs for councils soar and budget deficits forecast to reach £5 billion by 2025/26.

 Some mainstream schools are struggling to meet need.
-Attendance is a concern and too many pupils are being excluded, with lower attainment rates and higher costs.
+Attendance is a concern and too many pupils, especially those with additional needs, are being excluded, with lower attainment rates and higher costs.

 The solution

-that builds a picture of what’s working and what still needs to be improved
+that builds a picture of what’s working as well as what still needs to be improved

-helping practitioners get it right early on, improve outcomes, and avoid unnecessary costs
+helping practitioners get it right early on, re-engage young people, improve outcomes, and avoid unnecessary costs

 Includmi strengthens young person-centred practice by:

-giving all young people the same opportunity to access and participate in all parts of the service
+• giving all young people the same opportunity to access and participate in all parts of school and any alternative provision and extra curricular activities

-planning and designing all aspects of the service to meet the individual needs and abilities of each young person
+• planning and designing all aspects of the curriculum to meet the individual needs and abilities of each young person

 “Derby is using the new app includmi as part of their short breaks framework…enabled them to place the young persons voice at the centre…provides crucial insights...”